Sustainable wallcoverings featuring Indigenous art.

 Each Anduba wallcovering includes a custom acrylic plaque that transforms spaces from merely decorated to meaningfully storied.
 The plaque identifies the artist, their community, and explains the cultural significance of the pattern's motifs.
 With an integrated QR code linking to more in-depth stories, walls become conversation starters and cultural bridges.

-where art bridges the world
+where art bridges worlds

 ART THAT SPEAKS